jfacorro/clojure-lab/README.md

 **Clojure Lab** is a project that aims to build an IDE for Clojure in Clojure.
 Its main goals are **usability** and **extensibility**.

-This project is currently under development, most of the assertions that follow are more wishful thinking than anything else :).
+This project is currently under development, most of the assertions that follow are closer wishful thinking than reality :).

 ##Core